| � � � � The Kyoto Protocol

 to stabilise their greenhouse gas emissions at 1990 levels by

-By differentiating between industrialised and developing
+the year 2000. | By differentiating between industrialised and developing

 countries, the UNFCCC recognises that industrialised countries are